SanjanaKansal/FampayAssignment/Readme.md

     ```
     q represents search query which is optional and search the stored videos on basis of title and description.
     sync_token which is returned from the response can be passed in the next api call to get the next set of videos from the database.
 If the sync_token is not passed, it will always return the latest videos.
-    Note: Both the API mentioned in the problem statement are combined into one endpoint.
+    Note: Both the API mentioned in the problem statement are combined into one.
 If q which is search query is passed, it serves as the SEARCH API, otherwise it serves as GET API.

 ## High Level Design